leftPathGoat/CSE15LabReport2/README.md

     }
   }
   ````
   The original code did not complete the swap.
 The program only replaced the first half with second half.
+  The for loop in the original method starting at index 0, the first element is replaced by the last element.
+  The element at index 0 is lost after the swap.
+Same procudure error resulting data lost in the first half of the array.
   The update fix to the program complete the swap by adding a temperary varaible to store data.
+  In this way, the method replace the first element with last and last with first.
+  Because we are replacing two elements at the same time, the for loop only need to run til the mid-point of the array.
   Then a complete position swap is performed to each element in the array.

   Part3